At V.I.P. Care Management, we are often asked “What is the difference between Nursing Homes and Assisted Living Facilities?”

 Memory Care Units

 - Memory care units can be found in both nursing home and assisted living venues.
 Memory care units provide supervision and activities geared to those suffering from memory loss.
-Some memory care units are locked to prevent wandering.
+Some memory care units are locked to prevent residents from wandering and getting lost.